 - Comparative Benchmarking data - Mardy Eimers or Chris Riley-Tillman

-- University of Missouri Faculty Scholars or Faculty Insights data - Kathy Felts or Chris Riley-Tillman
+- University of Missouri Faculty Scholars or Faculty Insight data - Kathy Felts or Chris Riley-Tillman

 - Updates to faculty lists - Jami Thompson

 - UMSL: Carol Sholy, Marie Mora, Theresa Thiel and Chris Spilling

 How do I manage what is viewable on the public facing University of Missouri Faculty Scholars web page and Faculty Insight?